deovero/ss-gtm-proxy/README.md

       that provide region information like Cloudflare.
     - You have [manually provided](https://developers.google.com/tag-platform/tag-manager/server-side/enable-region-specific-settings#custom-headers) the geo location headers
 - Publish the Server Container
+- Wait a couple of minutes for the changes to be applied by the Docker container
 - Test the installation: https://gtm-docker-server.domain.com/prefix/gtm.js?id=GTM-[WEBCONTAINER] this should display the GTM JavaScript.
 - Test the proxy: https://yourwebsite.com/g/gtm.js?id=GTM-[WEBCONTAINER]
 - On your website where GTM is loaded, you should replace: